Prerequisites

 | User prompt | UserPromptSubmit | Searches relevant memories before each message |

-| Pre-tool | PreToolUse | Blocks MEMORY.md writes, enforces user_id/app_id on mem0 tool calls |
+| Pre-tool (3 handlers) | PreToolUse | Blocks MEMORY.md writes; enforces user_id/app_id on mem0 tool calls; scans files being read for relevant memory context |

 | Post-tool | PostToolUse | Tracks stats, scans bash errors for related memories |

-| Pre-compact | PreCompact | Stores a session summary before context compaction |
+| Pre-compact | PreCompact | Stores a summary before the context is compacted |

 Example Workflow